geneontology/geneontology.github.io/_docs/contributing-go.md

  * Write a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"} to request that our curators review each gene or protein.
 Include:

 ### Communicate with the GO ontology editors
-You can use the [GO-annotation GitHub tracker](https://github.com/geneontology/go-annotation/issues) ([see instructions for getting set up with GitHub](/docs/how-to-submit-requests/)).
+You can use the [GO-annotation GitHub tracker](https://github.com/geneontology/go-annotation/issues).
 Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).
 Alternatively, you can [contact the GO helpdesk](http://help.geneontology.org/) with your request.

+### Creating a GitHub ticket
++ Go to the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"}.
++ Click on the green 'New Issue' button.
++ Enter the subject of your request in the 'Title' field, which will be your queue to find the issue from the list of requests.
++ Enter details of your request in the 'Leave a Comment' box (see 'Gather all necessary information' section above).
++ Press the 'Submit new issue' button at the bottom of the box.

 ## How to contribute new GO annotations